November 02, 2024

 As a conclusion, I would definitely recommend Horse Browser.
 Because of the lack of some mentioned features, especially not having access to any browser extensions, Horse Browser would probably not replace the browser you are currently using.
 However, it can become a lovely and cozy home for your interests, what excites you, and what you are passionate about.

 When I designed and created my personal website, I did want to simply create a portfolio, since that is what almost every designer is aiming for.
 I wanted to have a personal corner on the internet, a tiny home to showcase what I am working, what I have created in the past, the topics I am writing about, and everything that I am passionate about.
 Horse Browser hits home for me, since I experience it as the gateway to what I am passionate about and the quiet place where I can work on the things that matter to me most.
-And thinking of that, the $99 were money incredibly well spent.
 Supporting an indie app and project like Horse Browser always feels great.
 I wish Pascal Pixel and Elly McKeown only the best on their journey (read their about page to get a little glimpse into how they came up with Horse Browser), and I am already excited to see what they are coming up with in the future.

 For now, I enjoy a cozy rainy evening, a cup of tea, a hoodie, and a blanket, sitting at my desk and working in Horse Browser*, since that is exactly the vibe I am getting when using the app.